The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Heavy-tailed priors: Credence

 We write $\text{cred}(f)=c$. \end{definition}

 A credence of $c < \infty$ ensures that for large $|x|$, $f(x)$ is of the order $|x|^{-c}$.
 While the idea of credence is one of its kind in a wide class of problems where we might wish to consider distributions whose tails are similar to the tails of a Students' $t$ distributions, it encompasses only a small class of densities.
-In fact, the credence of the normal distribution, which is of paramount importance to us, being the likelihood, has infinite credence.
+In fact, the credence of the Normal distribution, which is of paramount importance to us, being the likelihood, has infinite credence.
 Thus, no matter the choice of our prior, whether it has finite or infinite credence, the posterior will always have an infinite credence \citep{o1990outliers}.
 This makes it difficult to study or compare the tail properties of the prior distribution because the posterior's tail behavior is dominated by the likelihood.
-In that regard, \citet{p-cred07} defined the generalized exponential power distribution (see Definition \ref{def:gep} in the Appendix \ref{sec:appendix}) to accommodate for the logarithmic, polynomial and exponential tail behaviors in the original notion of credence by introducing \emph{p-credence}. \begin{definition}[\cite{p-cred07}] A density $f$ on $\mathbb{R}$ has p-credence $(\gamma, \delta, \alpha, \beta)$ if there exist constants $0<k \le K < \infty$ such that for all $x \in \mathbb{R}$ we have,
+In general, plain credence only distinguishes algebraic tail orders and assigns \emph{infinite} credence to many common models (e.g., the Normal), so it cannot compare priors with an exponential tail to a Gaussian likelihood, nor can it separate polynomial from logarithmic refinements.
+To compare likelihoods and priors on a common scale and to capture logarithmic, polynomial, and exponential regimes within one template, we adopt an extension of credence that calibrates densities against a flexible reference family.
+In that regard, \citet{p-cred07} defined the generalized exponential power distribution as follows: \begin{definition}(\textbf{Generalized Exponential Power Family}) \\ The class of distributions with density: